Niflheim-ai/al-ghaya/README.md

 ---

-**Note**: This repository now contains the complete AI-enhanced development branch content from al-ghaya-2.
-All features documented here are now available in this main branch.
+**Note**: This is the AI-enhanced development branch with significant improvements over the main branch.
+The features documented here represent the latest development work and may not be available in the production deployment until merged.

-**Repository Status**: ✅ Migrated from AI Development Branch | 🔄 Ready for Production | 🚀 Enhanced Features
+**AI Development Branch Status**: ✅ Active Development | 🔄 Ready for Testing | 🚀 Enhanced Features